-(1) Invest up to 10% of its net assets in Transferable Securities or Money Market Instruments other than those referred to above under A (1) through (4) and (8).

-- (2) Hold cash and cash equivalents on an ancillary basis; such restriction may exceptionally and temporarily be exceeded if the Umbrella Fund considers this to be in the best interest of the Unitholders. - (3) Borrow up to 10% of its net assets, provided that such borrowings are made only on a temporary basis.
+- (1) Invest up to 10% of its net assets in Transferable Securities or Money Market Instruments other than those referred to above under A (1) through (4) and (8). - (2) Hold cash and cash equivalents to achieve its investment goals, for treasury purposes, and/or in case of unfavourable market conditions; In any case, under normal market circumstances, the total exposure of a Fund to bank deposits at sight is limited to 20% of its net assets.
+In exceptional and temporary circumstances however, this limit can be exceeded if it is considered to be in the best interests of Unitholdersrs. - (3) Borrow up to 10% of its net assets, provided that such borrowings are made only on a temporary basis.
 For the purpose of this restriction back-to-back loans are not considered to be borrowings. - (4) Acquire foreign currency by means of a back-to-back loan.